spryker/spryker-docs/docs/dg/dev/internationalization-and-multi-store/add-new-store-in-multi-db-setup.md

 ## Step-by-Step Procedure to release a new store(s)

-Follow [this guideline](/docs/scos/dev/technical-enhancement-integration-guides/integrate-multi-database-logic.html#define-databases) as a generic technical guideline, which is a requirement from the cloud team, to successfully deploy your new store in a multi-db setup.
+Follow [this guideline](/docs/scos/dev/technical-enhancement-integration-guides/integrate-multi-database-logic.html#define-databases) as a generic technical guideline for defining new database(s), connecting them with new store(s) and adding necessary configuration.

 ### Local Setup
 #### New store configuration